Ablatif6c/HypBO/README.md

-# Accelerating Black-Box Scientific Experiments using Experts' Hypotheses
+# HypBO: Accelerating Black-Box Scientific Experiments using Experts' Hypotheses

 ## Overview

-This repository contains the source code and associated materials for the "Accelerating Black-Box Scientific Experiments using Experts' Hypotheses" research paper.
+This repository contains the source code and associated materials for the HypBO algorithm from the **_HypBO: Accelerating Black-Box Scientific Experiments using Experts' Hypotheses_** paper appearing in IJCAI 2024.
 This codebase allows for the replication of the experiments and findings presented in the paper.

 Bayesian optimization (BO) is a popular optimization method for scientific problems.
 However, the search spaces can be large and daunting.
-To solve this, we propose HypBO, which uses expert human-defined hypotheses to generate improved seed samples to feed into BO.
+To solve this, we propose Hypothesis Bayesian Optimization (HypBO), which uses expert human-defined hypotheses to generate improved seed samples to feed into BO.
 This improves the search performance and has been validated on various synthetic functions and a real chemical design task.

 ## Table of Contents